NightKev/Simple-Python-IRC-Bot/README.md

 Creating bot functions
 -----
-Each function requires its own file (ex: `quit.py`) in the `/functions` directory.
+Each function requires its own file (ex: `8ball.py`) in the `./functions` directory (or the `./functions/admin/` directory if you want to make it an admin-only function, such as a `quit` command).
-To be executed, you must define the function `main` with the parameters `self, args, event` in that order, like this:
+To be executed, you must define the function `main` with four parameters (you can technically call them anything you like, but it's a good idea to make sure they make sense), like this:

-    def main(self, args, event):

-If you want to restrict the function to users with administrator privileges, you must add a call to `self.req_admin(<name of function>)` at the top of `main()`, similar to this:

-    def main(self, args, event):
+    def main(self, args, event, alias):
-        if not self.req_admin('quit', event.host): # assuming the function name is 'quit' self.send_message(event.target,"This function is restricted to administrators only.") return

 If you want to restrict the function to only work in queries, add the following check to `main()`: